LTS-AS/Mamman/README.md

 ## OS compability

 This application is developed, tested and used in Windows 7 Pro X64.
-Please feal free to test and contribute with other platforms in mind.
+Please feel free to test and contribute with other platforms in mind.

 Release | OS version | Tester name | Result
 --- | --- | --- | ---